William White (gangster)

 William Jack "Three Fingers" White (1900-January 23, 1934) was a Prohibition gangster and member of the Chicago Outfit.

+Nickname

 His nickname was related to a childhood accident after a falling brick from a construction site had crushed his right hand, resulting in the loss of two fingers.
 Self-conscious of his deformed hand, White would wear a white glove in public with cotton stuffed in the empty fingers.

+Criminal activity

 In 1919, he was convicted of robbery and served a prison sentence in Joliet Correctional Center until winning parole within four years.